 The type of injury, whether or not you have serious injuries, the motorists and passengers involved, the at-fault driver, policy limits, the insurance company, and the duration of your treatment can all impact your timeline.

-While your attorney is fully able to work concurrently with your treatment, they will need to have an updated list of your overall medical costs to use in the negotiations with the plaintiff’s insurance company to get the maximum settlement.
+While your car accident attorney is fully able to work concurrently with your treatment, they will need to have an updated list of your overall medical costs to use in the negotiations with the plaintiff’s insurance company to get the maximum settlement.

 However, settlements for personal injury do need to be reached within the statute of limitations.
 The statute refers to the amount of time allowed to pass before you are no longer able to take legal action in response, and these statutes vary by state: